First Time User? Enroll now.

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Primary liver cancer is a disease in which malignant (cancer) cells form in the tissues of the liver.
 Cancer that forms in other parts of the body and spreads to the liver is not primary liver cancer.
 The liver is one of the largest organs in the body.
 It has two lobes and fills the upper right side of the abdomen inside the rib cage.
-Three of the many important functions of the liver are:
+The main functions of the liver include the following:

 Anatomy of the liver.
 The liver is in the upper abdomen near the stomach, intestines, gallbladder, and pancreas.
 The liver has a right lobe and a left lobe.
 Each lobe is divided into two sections (not shown).

-The most common type of adult primary liver cancer is hepatocellular carcinoma.
+Most adult primary liver cancers are hepatocellular carcinomas.
 This type of liver cancer is the third leading cause of cancer-related deaths worldwide.

-Signs and symptoms of adult primary liver cancer include a lump or pain on the right side.
+Signs and symptoms of liver cancer

 These and other signs and symptoms may be caused by adult primary liver cancer or by other conditions.
 Check with your doctor if you have any of the following:

 Tests that examine the liver and the blood are used to detect and diagnose liver cancer.
 Every person will not receive all the tests described below.

 The following tests and procedures may be used: